grz0zrg/tinycelfgraphics/README.md

 Some details / credits about the optimizations can be gathered [here](https://in4k.github.io/wiki/linux)

-If the compression / shell script may feel like cheating one can still compile some programs (framebuffer, file) down to less than 256 bytes for file / fbdev output.
+If the compression / shell script may feel like cheating one can still compile some programs (framebuffer, file) down to less than 256 bytes (even 128 bytes) for file / fbdev output.

 There is still some room to remove some bytes if one don't care about clearing the terminal output or exiting properly. (~11 bytes to most)